-Within a year of commencing development under (SSD-6764), and every three years thereafter (unless the Secretary directs otherwise) WCPL will commission an Independent Environmental Audit (IEA) of the Mine.
-This audit will:
+Within a year of commencing development under (SSD-6764), and every three years thereafter (unless the Secretary directs otherwise) WCPL must commission and pay the full cost of an Independent Environmental Audit (IEA) of the development.
+This audit must:

-- a) Be conducted by a suitably qualified, experienced and independent team of experts whose appointment has been endorsed by the Director-General; - b) Include consultation with the relevant agencies; - c) Assess the environmental performance of the project and assess whether it is complying with the requirements in this approval and any relevant EPL or Mining Lease (including any assessment, plan or program required under these approvals); - d) Review the adequacy of strategies, plans or programs required under the abovementioned approvals; and - e) Recommend appropriate measures or actions to improve the environmental performance of the project, and/or any assessment, plan or program required under the abovementioned approvals; and - f) Be conducted and reported to the satisfaction of the Secretary.
+- a) Be conducted by a suitably qualified lead auditor and suitably qualified, experienced and independent team of experts in any field specified by the Secretary, whose appointment has been endorsed by the Secretary; - b) Include consultation with the relevant agencies; - c) Assess the environmental performance of the development and assess whether it is complying with the requirements in this consent and any relevant EPL or Mining Lease (including any assessment, plan or program required under these approvals); - d) Review the adequacy of strategies, plans or programs required under the abovementioned approvals;

+- e) Recommend appropriate measures or actions to improve the environmental performance of the development, and/or any strategy, plan or program required under the abovementioned approvals; and - f) Be conducted and reported to the satisfaction of the Secretary.